About me

 Beyond Research

-I’m passionate about building things — both in software and in the physical world.
-Outside the lab, I design and build RC planes and drones, work with 3D printing for rapid prototyping, and have a background in VLSI design from my undergraduate studies in Electronics and Communication Engineering.
-I enjoy reading comics and stay engaged with the maker community.
-These hands-on interests inform my systems thinking and complement my research in cyber-physical systems.
+Outside the lab, I enjoy building things in both software and hardware.
+I design and build RC planes and drones, use 3D printing for rapid prototyping, and bring a strong hardware foundation from my undergraduate background in Electronics and Communication Engineering.
+I also enjoy reading comics and participating in the maker community.